nantrinh/ruby_practice_problems/README.md

 ---

-14. True or False: RuntimeError is a descendant of StandardError.
+14. True or False: `RuntimeError` is a descendant of `StandardError`.

 <details><summary><b>Answer</b></summary>
 <p>